Tame automorphism groups of polynomial rings with property (T) and infinitely many alternating group quotients: Bounding representation angles for some nilpotent groups

+Various results providing bounds on the representation angle for nilpotent groups have been established, starting with \cite[\S 4]{EJ} which deals with groups of nilpotency class~$2$.
+Further results may be found in \cite[\S 10]{EJK}.
+In general, the bounds on the angle depend on the nilpotency class of the group and on the size of the smallest finite quotient.
+By way of illustration, we record the following proposition that can be deduced from~\cite[Theorem~4.1]{ER18}.

 \begin{prop} Let $c \geq 1$ be an integer.
-There is a constant $C$ such that for any prime $p$ and any nilpotent group $G$ of class $c$ generated by a pair $X, Y$ of subgroups of order power of $p$, we have \end{prop}
+There is a constant $C$ (depending on $c$) such that for any prime $p$ and any nilpotent group $G$ of class $c$ generated by a pair $X, Y$ of subgroups of order equal to a power of $p$, we have \end{prop} \begin{proof} We work by induction on $c$.
+For $c=1$ the group is abelian and we have $\varepsilon(G; X, Y) = 0$ since all irreducible unitary representations of $G$ are $1$-dimensional.